mahfuz195/Lyft-perception-challange/README.md

 # Lyft Perception Challange 2018

 From May 1, 2018 to June 3, 2018 Lyft arranged a percention challange for Udacity self driving nano-degree current and formar students.
 Participents were encoursed to apply computer vision and deep learning based approach to solve the given problem.
-As a student of Term 2, I participated in the challange and placed 37th position globally.
+As a student of Term 2 of Self driving nano-degree program of Udacity, I participated in the challange and placed 37th position globally.

 ## Leader Board